A twist in the M24 moonshine story

 \section{The action of $\mathbf{(\Z_2)^4\rtimes A_8}$ on twisted ground states}

-In Prop.~\ref{our45}, we have determined a $45$-dimensional space $V_{45}^{CFT}$ of states which in every theory $\CCC=\TTT/\Z_2$ yields a representation of the group of symmetries induced from geometric symmetries of the underlying toroidal theory.
-As explained in Section\,\ref{sec:evidence}, Mathieu Moonshine predicts that this space is in fact related to a representation of the Mathieu group $M_{24}$.
+In Prop.~\ref{our45}, we have determined a $45$-dimensional space $V_{45}^{CFT}$ of states which in every theory $\CCC=\TTT/\Z_2$ yields a representation of the group of symmetries induced from geometric symmetries of the underlying toroidal theory. {This representation depends on a choice of geometric interpretation for the theory $\mathcal T$ on some torus $\mathbb R^4/\Lambda$ together with a choice of generators for $\Lambda$, thus lifting our construction onto a cover of the moduli space of SCFTs.} As explained in Section\,\ref{sec:evidence}, Mathieu Moonshine predicts that this space is in fact related to a representation of the Mathieu group $M_{24}$.
 Indeed, $M_{24}$ possesses an irreducible representation of dimension $45$ on the space $V_{45}$ which has been constructed by Margolin \cite{ma93}, see Appendix\,\ref{sec:margolin} for a summary.
 Eventually we would like to understand how our space of states $V_{45}^{CFT}$ can be identified with the space $V_{45}$ as a representation of $M_{24}$.
-In the present work we focus on the action of the maximal subgroup $(\Z_2)^4\rtimes A_8$ of $M_{24}$, which is obtained by combining all groups of symmetries of SCFTs $\CCC=\TTT/\Z_2$ induced by geometric symmetry groups of the underlying toroidal theory.\\
+In the present work we focus on the action of the maximal subgroup $(\Z_2)^4\rtimes A_8{\cong\Aff(\mathbb F_2^4)}$ of $M_{24}$, which is obtained by combining all groups of symmetries of SCFTs $\CCC=\TTT/\Z_2$ induced by geometric symmetry groups of the underlying toroidal theory.\\

 The structure of the space $V_{45}^{CFT}$ of fields obtained in the previous section is that of a tensor product $\WWW\otimes\AAA$, where $\AAA$ is a fifteen-dimensional space of twisted ground states in our $\Z_2$-orbifold CFT, and $\WWW$ is three-dimensional and furnishes a triplet $\bf{3}$ of $SO(3)$.
 By choice of an appropriate orthonormal basis $\left\{N_X\mid X\in\{A,\,B,\,\ldots,\,N,\,O\}\right\}$ of $\AAA$ one can thus write this space in a form which is very similar to the form of $V_{45}$ given in \req{45d},